xot/ElectraOne/README.md

 In the bug report please include:

 - a concise description of the bug as subject,
-- the firmware version your Electra One runs,
+- the firmware version your E1 runs,
 - the version of Ableton Live you are running,
 - the operating system (and version) Live runs on, and
 - a longer description of the bug, including what conditions seem to cause it and how exactly the bug manifests itself.
 Includes the (relevant contents) of the log-file (see above).
 If necessary, increase ```DEBUG```, restart Live, and trigger the bug again.